-Engaging parents in ways that are more effective is one way we will build Collaborative Communities in each of our schools.
-We want all stakeholders in our community - parents, businesses, interfaith communities, social services, health institutions and other governmental entities - to come together on behalf of our students and schools.
-A Collaborative Community in each school will support the District in developing the whole child in alignment with the Profile of a Graduate.
+Engaging parents in ways that are more effective is one way we will build a collaborative community in each of our schools.
+We want all stakeholders in our community - families, businesses, interfaith communities, social services, health institutions and other governmental entities - to come together on behalf of our students and schools.
+A collaborative community in each school will support the District in developing the whole child in alignment with the Profile of a Graduate.